Best CPU For Video Editing [Intel And AMD Processors]

 As already mentioned in previous products, the graphics card isn't that important in video editing processes, but again some video editing software requires a good graphics card.
 So based on your needs choose the one.
 The AMD Radeon RX 5700 Series GPU, powered by RDNA architecture gives an exceptional performance at 1440p.

 This case holds numerous ports in it.
 You will find 6 USB ports, an Ethernet port, and a pair of legacy PS/2 ports for your keyboard and mouse and a displayPort and an HDMI connector for video connectivity.

-So if you are looking for the high end CPU, then this can be your optimal choice.
+So if you are looking for the best cpu for 4k video editing, then this can be your optimal choice.
 Overall, the AMD Ryzen 7 3800X, Radeon RX 5700 XT 8GB graphics card, the 16GB DDR4 RAM, and the 1TB NVMe SSD assure you faster performance.

 But when we did backend research, the video editing software like Davinci Resolve and Premiere Pro worked well with both NVIDIA and AMD, but Adobe tends to optimize more for NVIDIA.
 So if you have a good budget and can afford a CPU build covered with the best features, check out our next recommendation.

 5. OMEN 30L Desktop PC (GT13-0092) - best cpu for rendering 4k videos

 We highly recommend this CPU build if you are a professional in a hunt looking for the best CPU for high-end video editing tasks.
 The new streaming multiprocessors deliver lightning processing speed.

 Thus you experience ultra-performance that professional video editors crave.
 Editing your video into 4k quality is not a big deal anymore.
 Overall, if you have a good budget, then go ahead with this CPU build ideally built for ultra speed and performance.